 Regardless of the infrared brand you choose, make sure you buy from a qualified distributor who has the expertise to assist you during and after installation.
 A reputable distributor will stock heaters, parts and accessories and will stand by the manufacturer’s product warranty period.
-You’ll have peace of mind knowing that you’ll be taken care of long after the sale.
+You’ll also have peace of mind knowing that you’ll be taken care of well into the future.

 Scott Workman is president of Infra-Red Products Supply, Inc. and has spent over 30 years in the infrared heating industry.
 To learn more about Superior Radiant gas infrared tube heaters, garage heaters, warehouse heaters, workshop heaters and energy saving heating systems, please visit www.infraredinfo.com and www.heatersunlimited.com.
 For design and application assistance, please email Scott at firstname.lastname@example.org or call him toll free at 1-800-566-6893.

 Ask yourself ... "what set's Superior Radiant Apart from the Rest"?